 In its 2017 article on the SDGs, the PRI aimed to guide investors toward action that can lead to tangible results by outlining its three mechanisms for "positive outcomes," or tangible real-world change.
 Now the onus is on investors to demonstrate how they incorporate these mechanisms in their day-to-day portfolio management.
-We've developed a process over several years based on sustainable
+We've developed a disciplined process over several years based on sustainable themes, ESG integration and active ownership, to find stocks that can make a difference and deliver long-term returns.
+Our engagement efforts are a crucial component of promoting positive change and achieving target returns.

-PILLAR ONE: SUSTAINABLE THEMATIC ASSET ALLOCATION IDENTIFIES INVESTABLE OPPORTUNITIES
+PILLAR ONE: SUSTAINABLE THEMATIC ASSET ALLOCATION IDENTIFIES INVESTIBLE OPPORTUNITIES